IvanSobko/image-quilting-optimization/README.md

 The algorithm is described in http://graphics.cs.cmu.edu/people/efros/research/quilting/quilting.pdf, chapter 2 (Quilting), page 2.

+This project is done in collaboration with Tal Rastopchin (@trastopchin) and Svitlana Morkva (@SvetaMorkva) in scope of Advanced Systems Laboratory course in ETH Zurich.

 ## Basic Implementation

 Our implementation was written from scratch based on the original paper.
 We implemented our algorithm by expanding from the most naive method - Random Block Sampling,